 Using one of the most succulent and tasty cuts of lamb, this marinated rack of lamb is paired with creamy herbed parmesan polenta and a delectable gravy.

-Coming from New Zealand, lamb has featured prominently in my past.
+Coming from New Zealand, lamb has featured prominently in my past-from Sunday roast to helping with docking on a farm.
 The lamb dish that really stands above all the others, even those roast legs of lamb my mother made, was a marinated rack of lamb dish at a Cambodian restaurant in Wellington called the Angkor.
 Such a great restaurant.
 I had to leave New Zealand and move to South East Asia when they closed.

 The rack of lamb cut is the most expensive cut of lamb, for a good reason.
 When cooked to perfection, it is tender, succulent, and delicious.
 However, because there is very little fat in this cut, overcooking will result in something dry and chewy.
 Take care of cooking time!

 New Zealand lamb is exported around the world, including to Saigon, my adopted home.
 Australian lamb is even easy to get here and a little cheaper.
 But for this dish, I went top-shelf.